pluja/awesome-privacy/README.md

 ### Centralized:
 The service is in charge of running the servers that allow users to communicate.
 Single point of failure and control, but still 100% safe and trustworthy if the protocols and code are open and audited.

 * [Threema](https://threema.ch/en) - The messenger that puts security and privacy first.
 Pay once, chat forever.
 No collection of user data.
-Open Source.
+Open Source client.
 * [Signal](https://signal.org/) - Extreme focus on privacy, combined with all of the features you expect.
 Strong encryption by design.
 100% Open Source.
   * [Molly](https://github.com/mollyim/mollyim-android) - Signal-compatible fork client with some security enhancements.
 * [Status](https://status.im/) - Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology.